LIKO-12/liko-12.github.io/docs/graphics/drawing-shapes.md

 ## `rect`

-Draws a rectangle on the screen.
+Draw a rectangle on the screen.

 > The arguments can be passed in a table